Your Investment – Southwest Alaska's Economy and Communities

 - Elect Board Members: Board members are elected by members at the annual meeting based on sub-regional caucuses for the Aleutian/Pribilofs, Bristol Bay, and Kodiak.
 Two at-large associate seats are elected by an open vote of the members.

-- Business Development: From year to year, SWAMC sponsors business development workshops addressing key issues or barriers to starting, expanding, or retaining a business in the region.
+- Business Development: SWAMC sponsors business development workshops addressing key issues or barriers to starting, expanding, or retaining a business in the region.
 SWAMC also heads the Business Retention & Expansion program for Southwest Alaska, connecting small businesses with resources and sharing important economic data with the region.

-- E-Tidings Newsletter: This publication provides an update on regional issues, SWAMC activities and projects, and other useful news.
-Members receive the newsletter electronically, and now have the ability to submit upcoming events to be showcased in the newsletter's calendar section.
-Social media such as Facebook and Twitter are used to inform members between issues of the newsletter.
+- Digital Newsletter: Provides an update on regional issues, SWAMC activities and projects, and more.
+Members receive the newsletter electronically, and can submit upcoming events to be showcased in the newsletter's calendar section.

 - Community Planning: SWAMC staff can assist those communities with limited resources in community planning activities.
 Ask about SWAMC's Community Planning Policy and how it can work for your community.